How Long Do Peace Lily Flowers Bloom? (And How To Care)

 Regularly removing spent blooms will allow the plant to put it’s energy into the roots and leaves, and eventually into forming new blooms!

-Here are the top reasons your peace lily may not be blooming:
+Here are the top reasons your plant may not be blooming:

-- Low light Although peace lily can tolerate lower levels of light than many houseplants, she does need some light in order to bloom.
+- Low light Although they can tolerate lower levels of light than many houseplants lilies do need diffused light in order to bloom.
 If you are keeping your plant in a particularly dark area this may be contributing to the lack of blooms.
-Try moving your peace lily to a brighter area and see if this helps!
-(Avoid direct sunlight).

 - Lack of water.
-As we mentioned, peace lilies love to stay hydrated!
-These plants do not retain water like many other houseplants.
+These houseplants do not retain water in their soil like other houseplants.
 They need to be watered regularly and the soil should be kept consistently moist.
 If your plant is being given drought like conditions it may fail to thrive and produce blooms.
-One of the main reasons for lack of blooms can be plant drought.

 - Too much fertilizer.
-With fertilizer, too much of a good thing can quickly become a bad thing!
 Using the wrong type of fertilizer or fertilizing too much can promote the growth of plant leaves and limit blooms.
 Keep fertilizing to a minimum.

 - Age.
 In the first year of life young peace lilies do not flower.
 A new plant is putting it’s energy into establishing a healthy root system and growing it’s leaves!
-Young plants typically do not flower, and you may just need some time before you see the plant mature and begin it’s flowering cycle.
+You may just need some time before you see the plant mature and begin it’s flowering cycle.

 FAQ’s

-Yellowing leaves on a peace lily are usually caused by problems with it’s light source.
-Too much light can cause yellowing of leaves, and if the plant is not receiving enough light this can also cause yellow leaves!
+Yellowing leaves on a peace lily are usually caused by problems with it’s light source: either too much or too little.
 Make sure your plant receives bright, indirect light.
 Stress from receiving too little water (drought), and over watering can also cause yellowing.
-In a nutshell, make sure to give the plant the right amounts of sunlight and water for it to thrive!
+Make sure to give the plant the right amounts of sunlight and water for it to thrive!
 (Old leaves will also turn yellow and die, you can simply remove these!).

 Typically a peace lily plant will live for 3 to 5 years.
 But given the right conditions peace lily can outlive the lifespan!
 Treat your peace lily with care and reap the reward of a longer lifespan.